How to Choose the Best Baby Formula Series:

 Eczema and other atopic (skin) diseases

 Formulas that contain partially or extensively hydrolyzed protein often claim that their formula will help prevent atopic disease on your little one’s skin.
-This claim is actually legitimate!
+There is some legitimacy to this claim!
 How refreshing!
-There is good research out there to support the benefits of hydrolyzed formula (4-6) and I highly recommend choosing one if eczema is an issue for your angel.
+While the evidence that these formulas will prevent allergy is very shaky, the evidence that these formulas may help treat eczema is very convincing (4-6), so I highly recommend choosing one if eczema is an issue for your angel.

 All babies spit up, have gas, cry, and are occasionally fussy.
 Breastfed babies too!
 It’s possible a specialty formula may help.
 However it most likely won’t be a magic cure-all.
 It is much better to know what type of specialty ingredients may be beneficial for your individual baby and then chose a baby formula accordingly.
 Remember, YOU are the expert on YOUR baby!
 Now you are armed with the knowledge to choose or switch baby formulas with confidence.

 - Most specialty baby formulas designed for a specific ailment lack the research to support such a claim